onlinews/online_ws/docs/Ch_3_CollectingData.md

 3. Prolific will keep you up to date about current and past participation.
 ![Link Study to Prolific](./img/LinkToProlific8.PNG)

-4. Once a participant is done you will have to Review the status: either ```Approve``` or ```Reject```.
+4. Once a participant is done, you will have to Review the status: either ```Approve``` or ```Reject```.
 This decision should likely be based on the participant's performance.
 If the participant's performance indicates that they have not actually done the task, then it might be justified to ```Reject```.
 Make sure to set objective criteria which would lead to a rejection and make these transparent to the participants.
 ![Link Study to Prolific](./img/LinkToProlific9.PNG)

 ## 2.3.
 Collect data and evaluate results
 We can now collect the new data from the server.
 You can do this by simply syncing ![Sync](./img/Sync.PNG) your project, which will download all available data files to your local machine (see ```1.4.```).

 With this step you have just completed a full cycle in online experimentation.
-In the following chapters we will explore more complex experimental designs and solve other real-life problems, but conceptually we have already covered all important mile stones for a successful transition to online testing.
+In the following chapters, we will explore more complex experimental designs and solve other real-life problems, but conceptually we have already covered all important mile stones for a successful transition to online testing.